Eanes History Center

 Beard's Store with false front, ca. 1940.
 Crane in the background was being used to build Tom Miller Dam.
 (Depwe Coll.)

-Throughout the 40's, 50's and 60's, the middle school and high school age students were bused to AISD's middle schools and to Austin High School.
-The first "school bus" was actually "a pick-up truck with a canvas top stretched over the back."
-(Westlake High School was completed in 1970: Hill Country Middle School, in 1975)
+Throughout the 40's, 50's and 60's, the middle school and high school age students were bused to AISD's junior high schools and to Austin High School.
+The first "school bus" was actually a pick-up truck with a canvas top stretched over the back.
+Westlake High School opened in 1970 and Hill Country Middle School was completed in 1975.

 The Westbank Community Library and Eanes ISD house numerous artifacts of Eanes history.
 The Westbank Library has cataloged hundreds of items.
-Eanes ISD has a small display in the yellow house located to the west of Eanes Elementary.
+Eanes ISD has a small display in the Yellow House located to the east of Eanes Elementary at 202 Camp Craft Rd.
 Currently, all EISD 2nd graders visit the Center as part of their Texas History curriculum.